 I tend to think that these moves are less a result of Donald Trump saying things on Twitter and more a result of viewers having eyes and ears.
 The tone on Fox News has been increasingly hostile to its core viewership for some time now, with multiple instances happening that would have made you think you were watching CNN.
 While that’s not an issue with the prime-time opinion hosts, it has been an issue when it comes to hard news anchors like Chris Wallace, Sandra Smith, Leland Vittert, and Neil Cavuto.
 Shepard Smith was an especially egregious example, though he departed the network during the latter part of the Trump administration.

-Fox News’ response has been to hire a new PR rep and insist everything is fine.
+Fox News’ response has been to insist everything is fine.
 Yet, it’s hard to ignore the lowered ratings among the hard news side of the channel.
 Shows that formerly bested both MSNBC and CNN for years are now falling into 3rd place in some cases.
 The collapse, arguments about the extent of it aside, is real.

 How this will play out with Trump out of office, an increasingly likely outcome given all the new certifications of elections by states, will be interesting.
 Does a true, well-funded competitor network arise?
 Or do things calm down enough for Fox News to regain the audience it has lost?
 We’ll find out.